Detect, Attend and Extract: Keyword Guided Target Speaker Extraction: Introduction

+The primary challenge in keyword-guided TSE lies in leveraging local linguistic information (keywords) to infer a global speaker representation.
+Unlike traditional TSE, which derives global embeddings from enrolled speech, our method must bridge content-speaker alignment to generate speaker-aware representations.
 To address this, we investigate the design of a partial keyword-guided TSE system that incorporates an effective cue encoder to derive target speaker embeddings conditioned on the provided transcription.
 Specifically, we propose the Detect-Attend-Extract (DAE) keyword-guided TSE framework, which consists of two main components: (1) a Keyword-guided Cue Encoder (KCE) that generates target speaker embeddings from the speech mixture and the keyword transcription, and (2) a TSE backbone that extracts the complete target speech.
 The KCE is trained via a joint Automatic Speech Recognition (ASR) and Speaker Verification (SV) objective, employing a cross-attention mechanism to align the mixture with keywords.
 Such a design enables DAE-TSE to determine the presence of keywords and localize their timestamps in the mixture when they exist.

 Overall, DAE-TSE first detects the presence of the keywords in the mixture, then attends to the target speaker based on the keyword context, and finally extracts the target speech using the TSE backbone.
-Our core contributions can be summarized as follows: \begin{itemize} \item We introduce the Detect-Attend-Extract (DAE) framework, which derives a global target-speaker embedding solely from short keyword transcripts, thereby eliminating the need for pre-enrolled speech. \item We design an ASR–SV jointly trained Keyword-guided Cue Encoder (KCE) that aligns text with acoustics via cross-attention.
-This enables simultaneous keyword detection, localization, and speaker embedding generation. \item Experiments show that DAE-TSE outperforms strong baselines using only 28.4\% of the full transcription, and provides accurate keyword localization with around 100 ms error. \end{itemize}
+Our core contributions are: \begin{itemize} \item We propose the Detect-Attend-Extract TSE (DAE-TSE) framework, which extracts target-speaker speech using only short keyword transcripts, eliminating the need for pre-enrolled speech. \item We propose a Keyword-guided Cue Encoder (KCE) under joint ASR-SV training, aligning textual and acoustic features via cross-attention to enable keyword detection, localization, and global speaker embedding extraction. \item Experimental results demonstrate that DAE-TSE surpasses competitive baselines while utilizing only 28.4\% of the complete transcription, attaining a keyword localization error of $\sim$100~ms. \end{itemize}